ScottSauceda/microserviceProject/README.md

 ## General-Approach

-    The general approach was to build each individual microservice with full CRUD functionality and then added on as needed to fulfill the front end routes required.
+    The general approach was to use our user stories to instruct us how to build each individual microservice.
+    Our ERD told us how to build out our database.
+This differs in previous projects because we achieved this using microservices with Dcoker as opposed to a monoloithic approach.

 ## Hurdles

     The only unsolved problem left was the editing of user profile.
     It seems to be a CORS issue, but CORS issue was already solved before.

 ## Dependency-Instructions

+    In order to install dependencies.
+Open this project with IntelliJ from the terminal via the "idea ." command from each microservice directory.
+Go to pom.xml file for reach microservice and forever depencies have installed.
+If not you must enable auto-import here.

 ## ERD